 goGermline is a revolutionary new technology to generate knockout and knock-in mouse models.
+Our fastest project has been completed in 20 weeks.

 Ideal for compromised ES cells that normally would not give germline transmission, including repository ES cell clones.